 The process starts with visits by elected and appointed officials to Scott County schools.
 A "Local Government 101" presentation is given, introducing students to Scott County government, a brief overview of the event, and inviting students to complete an application to attend the event.

-A Selection Committee reviews students’ applications and, based on a number of criteria, chooses 100 students to participate in the event.
+Based on a number of criteria, 100 students are chosen to participate in the event.
 These students are matched with Scott County employees as mentors for the day.
 As much as possible, mentors are chosen to match the students’ interests indicated on the application.

 Selected students are invited to come to Scott County to spend a day learning more about county government by "hands-on" experience with their mentors.